Alessandro-vecchi/Wall-E/README.md

-# Cars-repo

-# Cars-repo

-Realization of an autonomous mini-robot vehicle that computes the trajectory inside a given path using raspberry pi 4 and performs signal detection(like STOP).

 <!-- PROJECT SHIELDS -->
 <!--
 *** I'm using markdown "reference style" links for readability.
 *** Reference links are enclosed in brackets [ ] instead of parentheses ( ).